Welcome to The Inexpensive Seismometer Project! See

 I found when I started my project in 2000 that most of the existing seismic data logging software was programmed to accept data from a few PC a/d boards, and most of the programs did not accept the ASCII data records that microprocessors can easily output.
 However I found one program that the author was willing to modify to accept simple ASCII records: the freeware program Amaseis.
 Here is all of the seismic software that I am have heard of that might be of interest to amateur seismologists.
 Please send me links to all the software I have missed.

-This page copyright © 2001-2006 by , all rights reserved.
-It was created by , and last updated on April 27, 2006.
+This page copyright © 2001-2016 by Infiltec Inc., all rights reserved.
+Last updated on September 09, 2016.